beckybai/reinforcement_learning_pytorch/README.md

 Spend the whole day to understand TRPO.
 Although I have read the paper two times before, I still didn't figure out how to compute the fisher-vector product.
 Prepare to use hessian-vector products.
 The example code only apply to discrete one.
 I hope it will work for the continuous one.

 Good Luck tomorrow.
 Hope it will not snow.

+---20171209v2---

+Finish the draft version of trpo now.

+There is not a good pytorch version of TRPO for the task with continuous action space yet.
+After understanding every detail of the origin code.
+I adapted it to a model fitting the task with continuous action space.
+I will start to debug and write the report tomorrow.